 Public Holidays in Munich

-• German Unity Day: (Tag den Deutschen Einheit): 3rd October.
-Germany's national day, commemorating the anniversary of German Reunification in 1990.
+- German Unity Day: (Tag den Deutschen Einheit): October 3.
+Germany's national day commemorates the anniversary of German Reunification in 1990